Altin Lala: Early international years – Rothmans Tournament triumph and first qualifiers

 Lala made his international debut under coach Astrit Hafizi on 21 January 1998 in a friendly match against Turkey, coming on as a half-time substitute for Përparim Daiu.
 During his time on the pitch, Albania scored three goals to secure a 4–1 away victory at the İzmir Atatürk Stadium.
 Notably, he became the first player to represent Albania who had never played for a domestic club, as he was with SC Borussia Fulda in Germany at the time.
-Following his debut, Lala quickly established himself as a regular starter for the national team and went on to participate in the 1998 Rothmans International Tournament in Malta, playing every minute as Albania drew with the hosts Malta (1–1) and Latvia (2–2), and narrowly lost to Georgia, finishing third overall.
-Lala also featured in the 2000 edition, where Albania went on to win the competition — marking one of the national team’s earliest tournament successes in the modern era.
+Following his debut, Lala quickly established himself as a regular starter for the national team and went on to participate in the 1998 Rothmans International Tournament in Malta, playing every minute as Albania drew with the hosts Malta (1–1), Latvia (2–2), and narrowly lost to Georgia, finishing third overall.
+He also featured in the 2000 edition, where Albania went on to win the competition — marking one of the national team's earliest tournament successes in the modern era.

-He was an important member of the national squad during this period, featuring regularly in the UEFA Euro 2000 qualifying campaign — his first participation in a major tournament qualification phase — debuting on 5 September 1998 in the opening Group 2 match against Georgia, which ended in a 1–0 defeat.
-This period marked a transitional phase for the Albanian national team under coach Hafizi, as several younger players such as Lala and Erjon Bogdani became regular selections alongside experienced figures including Rudi Vata, Foto Strakosha, Bledar Kola, Alban Bushi, Igli Tare and Altin Rraklli.
-Throughout the Euro 2000 qualifying campaign, Lala remained a consistent presence in Albania’s midfield, starting and completing 90 minutes in eight of the team’s ten group matches.
-Operating primarily as a central or defensive midfielder, he was noted for balancing defensive duties with forward support, contributing significantly to the team’s improved stability.
-Despite Albania being in a transitional phase, the campaign was regarded as one of the most positive in years, as the team secured four draws against stronger opponents and concluded with a 2–1 home victory over fellow bottom-table rivals Georgia.
-This result allowed Albania to surpass them in the standings by two points, finishing second from bottom in the group for the first time in any European Championship qualifying campaign up to that time.
-Known for his tireless work rate, defensive discipline and leadership qualities, Lala soon became a key presence in Albania’s midfield.
-Lala continued to be a regular selection during the 2002 FIFA World Cup qualifying campaign, appearing in the majority of matches for Albania.
-Competing in a difficult Group 9 that included world-class sides such as Germany and England, Albania struggled to obtain results and finished without a point in the matches where Lala featured.
-He provided an assist in the home fixture against England, which ended in a 3–1 defeat.
+He was an important member of the squad during this period, featuring regularly in the UEFA Euro 2000 qualifying campaign — his first major international qualification cycle.
+Lala made his competitive debut on 5 September 1998 in the opening Group 2 match against Georgia, which ended in a 1–0 defeat.
+This era marked a transitional phase for the Albania national team under coach Hafizi, as several younger players such as Lala and Erjon Bogdani became regular selections alongside experienced figures including Rudi Vata, Foto Strakosha, Bledar Kola, Alban Bushi, Igli Tare and Altin Rraklli.
+Throughout the Euro 2000 qualifying campaign, Lala remained a consistent presence in Albania's midfield, starting and completing 90 minutes in eight of the team's ten group matches.
+Operating primarily as a central or defensive midfielder, he balanced defensive duties with forward support, contributing to the team's improved stability.
+Although Albania were still rebuilding, the campaign was regarded as one of the most encouraging in years.
+The team secured four draws against stronger opponents and concluded with a 2–1 home victory over Georgia, allowing Albania to surpass them in the standings by two points and finish second from bottom — the first time in any European Championship qualifying campaign that Albania avoided last place.
+Lala remained a regular selection during the 2002 FIFA World Cup qualifying campaign as well.
+Competing in a difficult Group 9 that included world-class sides such as Germany and England, Albania struggled to obtain results and failed to record a point in the matches in which Lala featured.
+He registered an assist in the home fixture against England, which ended in a 3–1 defeat.